-These consolidated financial statements have been prepared on a going concern basis which assumes that the Company will continue operating for the foreseeable future and will be able to realize a return on its assets and discharge its liabilities and commitments in the ordinary course of its business.
+These interim condensed consolidated financial statements have been prepared on a going concern basis which assumes that the Company will continue operating for the foreseeable future and will be able to realize a return on its assets and discharge its liabilities and commitments in the ordinary course of its business.

-The Company incurred a loss for the year ended September 30, 2017 of \$8,242 compared to a loss of \$21,175 for the year ended September 30, 2016.
+The Company incurred a loss for the three months ended December 31, 2017 of \$2,151 (Year ended September 30, 2017 - \$8,242).
 The Company has funded the resulting working capital shortfalls using debt and equity financings.
-As at September 30, 2017, the Company has a working capital deficiency of \$31,551 (2016 - \$38,049).
-In the last half of fiscal 2017, tungsten prices have increased resulting in improved cash flows from its operations during this time period.
+As at December 31, 2017, the Company had a working capital deficiency of \$24,926 (September 30, 2017 - \$31,551).
+In the last half of fiscal 2017 and continuing in 2018, tungsten prices have increased resulting in improved cash flows from its operations during this time period.
 The Company has secured fixed price contracts for at least 50% of its anticipated production at a price of US\$280/MTU, the equivalent price of US\$358/MTU of APT through to December 31, 2018 while an offtake agreement remains in place for the remainder of the Company's production at market prices which provides more stable cash inflows and reduces the Company's exposure to possible future price reductions.
-Furthermore, the Company has been able to settle certain trade payables, settle long-term debt obligations through the issue of shares and extend the repayment terms on other short and long-term indebtedness into calendar 2019 and 2020.
-During August 2017, the Company received proceeds totaling \$6,353 from the issuance of common shares (Note 12).
-Subsequent to September 30, 2017, the Company received additional proceeds of \$3,399 from the issuance of common shares (Note 20).
+Furthermore, the Company has been able to raise additional capital, settle certain trade payables, settle long-term debt obligations through the issue of shares and extend the repayment terms on other short and long-term indebtedness into calendar 2019 and 2020.
 The Company's ability to continue as a going concern depends upon the continued recovery of tungsten prices, the Company's ability to improve the profitability of its existing mining operations, raising the cash required to develop its exploration properties to commercialization and meeting its current working capital and long-term debt repayment requirements.
 The Company's current forecast indicates that it will have sufficient cash flows from operations for at least the next year to continue as a going concern and settle obligations, including long term debt, as they come due.
 Management expects to require financing to complete the exploration and development of the Sangdong Project and plans to secure the necessary financing through new equity and debt arrangements.

-Notes to the Consolidated Financial Statements For the Years Ended September 30, 2017 and 2016
+Notes to the Interim Condensed Consolidated Financial Statements For the Years Ended September 30, 2017 and 2016 (Unaudited)

-These consolidated financial statements do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities and commitments in other than the normal course of business at amounts different than those in the accompanying consolidated financial statements.
+These interim condensed consolidated financial statements do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities and commitments in other than the normal course of business at amounts different than those in the accompanying interim condensed consolidated financial statements.
 Such adjustments could be material.